Stuycs-K/final-project-09-sen-shaurya/PRESENTATION.md

 ### 2. Write and test Hello World Program ( in video only )
 ### 3. Write and test input/adding Program ( in video only )
 ### 4. How is the interpreter organized?
+There are two main parts, the `Lexer` and the `compiler`.
+The lexer takes in a Path to the root of the folders program.
+It will then walk through all of the subdirectories in the program and create a tokens list.
+This Tokens list is passed off to the Compiler which uses this list of tokens to create working python code that can be executed.